Learning Feature Embeddings for Discriminant Model based Tracking: Introduction

+In online tracking, given the position and size of a target object in the current frame, we extract the features of real and dense samples around the target via the above trained network, \emph{i.e.}, learned feature embeddings, and then train a ridge regression model with them.
+Finally, in the next frame, the target is first located by the trained model, and then its position and size are refined by ATOM~\cite{ATOM}.

-It is worth mentioning that the above core parts of our proposed training framework are easy to be implemented with several lines of code under the current popular deep learning frameworks, thus our approach is easy to be followed.
-Extensive experiments are performed on six public benchmarks: OTB2015, NFS, TrackingNet, GOT10k, VOT2018, and VOT2019.
-The proposed tracker, DCFST, achieves the state-of-the-art localization performance, while running at over 30 FPS.
-Fig.~\ref{fig:SpeedAccuracy} provides a glance of our DCFST compared with other state-of-the-art trackers on OTB2015.
+It is worth mentioning that the core parts of our approach are easy-to-implement in a few lines of code using the popular deep learning packages.
+Extensive experiments on six public benchmarks, OTB2015, NFS, GOT10k, TrackingNet, VOT2018, and VOT2019, show that the proposed tracker DCFST, \emph{i.e.}, learning feature embeddings with Differentiable and Closed-Form Solver for Tracking, is efficient and generalizes well to class-agnostic target objects in online tracking, thus achieves state-of-the-art accuracy on all six datasets, while running beyond the real-time speed.
+Fig.~\ref{fig:SpeedAccuracy} provides a glance of the comparison between DCFST and other state-of-the-art trackers on OTB2015.
+We hope that our simple and effective DCFST will serve as a solid baseline and help ease future research in visual tracking.